jphalimi/PythonForMIC/Doc/glossary.rst

       See :term:`global interpreter lock`.

    global interpreter lock
-      The mechanism used by the :term:`CPython` interpreter to assure that only one thread executes Python :term:`bytecode` at a time.
+      The lock used by Python threads to assure that only one thread executes in the :term:`CPython` :term:`virtual machine` at a time.
-      This simplifies the CPython implementation by making the object model (including critical built-in types such as :class:`dict`) implicitly safe against concurrent access.
+      This simplifies the CPython implementation by assuring that no two processes can access the same memory at the same time.
 Locking the entire interpreter makes it easier for the interpreter to be multi-threaded, at the expense of much of the parallelism afforded by multi-processor machines.

-      However, some extension modules, either standard or third-party, are designed so as to release the GIL when doing computationally-intensive tasks such as compression or hashing.
-Also, the GIL is always released when doing I/O.

-      Past efforts to create a "free-threaded" interpreter (one which locks shared data at a much finer granularity) have not been successful because performance suffered in the common single-processor case.
-It is believed that overcoming this performance issue would make the implementation much more complicated and therefore costlier to maintain.
+Efforts have been made in the past to create a "free-threaded" interpreter (one which locks shared data at a much finer granularity), but so far none have been successful because performance suffered in the common single-processor case.

    hashable
-      An object is *hashable* if it has a hash value which never changes during its lifetime (it needs a :meth:`__hash__` method), and can be compared to other objects (it needs an :meth:`__eq__` method).
+      An object is *hashable* if it has a hash value which never changes during its lifetime (it needs a :meth:`__hash__` method), and can be compared to other objects (it needs an :meth:`__eq__` or :meth:`__cmp__` method).
       Hashable objects which compare equal must have the same hash value.

       Hashability makes an object usable as a dictionary key and a set member, because these data structures use the hash value internally.